 More interestingly, the park is home to hillside turf course (one of the few you can find in the entire country).
 In 2007, the park also introduced a new cushion track with synthetic elements mixed with dirt.
 Tons of excellent facilities and amenities make it a great place to watch races for enthusiasts and tourists alike.

-Also called the Del Mar Fairgrounds, this 1936 race track now has a mile-long racecourse and has been the site of many high-stakes races, like the Pacific Classic Stakes in the 90s.
+Also called the Del Mar Fairgrounds, Del Mark Racetrack was built in 1936.
+It now has a mile-long course and has been the site of many high-stakes races, like the Pacific Classic Stakes in the 1990s.
 The turf course was widened in 2014 and the main track was renovated for added cushioning for the horses’ safety.

 It doesn’t host as many graded events as the other tracks, but its proximity to Los Angeles makes it a popular tourist destination and a great place for horse racing enthusiasts to stop by while touring LA.

-Southern California Gambling FAQ
+Southern California Gambling FAQs

-Technically, the legal gambling age is 18-years-old.
-However, you need to be 21-years-old to enter many Indian casinos because of alcohol restrictions.
+Technically, the legal gambling age is 18 years old.
+However, you need to be 21 years old to enter many Indian casinos because of alcohol restrictions.